 So what was the problem?
-The MiniMed recall was due to a defective retainer ring that can allow the insulin cartridge to become loose or disconnected inside the pump.
-Once the insulin cartridge becomes disconnected it can be very dangerous for the device user because the pump can give them an acute overdose or underdose of insulin.
-This can cause the user to suffer acute hyperglycemia or hypoglycemia resulting in serious damage to the body and vital organs and, in some cases, death.
+Again, the MiniMed recall was due to a defective retainer ring that can allow the insulin cartridge to become loose or disconnected inside the pump.
+Once the insulin cartridge becomes disconnected, it can be hazardous for the device user because the pump can give them an acute overdose or underdose of insulin.
+This can cause the user to suffer acute hyperglycemia or hypoglycemia, resulting in serious damage to the body and vital organs and, in some cases, death.

 Medtronic MiniMed Class Action Lawsuit

 There is not a Medtronic MiniMed class action lawsuit in the MDL as of April 2022.
 Instead, MiniMed lawyers have brought individual lawsuits throughout the country.

 There could be a class action lawsuit in the future, although the recent dismissals in June 2023, do not strengthen the likelihood of a class action.